-Communicating IPM's Benefits and Western Needs
+Communicating Benefits and Needs

 The Western IPM Center communicates with multiple audiences in multiple ways.
 In 2017 we prioritized communicating the benefits of IPM and the Regional IPM Centers to stakeholders in the West and Washington, D.C.

 We worked actively to educate policymakers on the benefits of integrated pest management and need for continued research funding.
 We visited elected officials' offices in their home states and Washington, D.C., and spoke at listening sessions organized by the U.S. Department of Agriculture's National Institute for Food and Agriculture to set priorities for that agency.